refinedev/refine/documentation/blog/2024-03-07-internal-tools-development.md

 - **Scalability and adaptability**.
 Mostly shaped by architectural decisions and choice of underlying technologies.
 - **Extensibility and integration support**.
 - **Development speed and efficiency**.
 Depends on the team size, sprint cycles, and the velocity offered by development infrastructure, frameworks and libraries.
 - **Developer experience**.
-Often aligns with optimal developer environment, technological choices and the team culture that enables developement of a product.
+Often aligns with optimal developer environment, technological choices and the team culture that enables development of a product.
 - **User experience, interface design and implementation**
 - **Backend API integration, data fetching and management**